bhver3593/GraphClass/README.md

-# GraphDataStruct
+# GraphClass

-GraphDataStruct represents an undirected, weighted graph that was constructed using an adjacency list and includes multiple algorithms to traverse the graph
+GraphClass is a C++ application that represents an undirected, weighted graph.
+The graph was constructed as an adjacency list and includes multiple methods for traversing the graph.

+## What I learned

+-
+-
+-
+-